Best air purifiers for 2020: Dyson, Coway, Molekule and more

 The remaining recommendations are only three of the 12 devices I tested.
 Other HEPA cleaners, like the $100 Levoit Core 300, the $160 Winix 5500-2, the $90 Bissell and the $85 GermGuardian all offer only so-so power for their prices.
 All four of those models offer carbon or charcoal filters for removing odors and gaseous pollutants, but the filters in all of them contain only a few ounces of the medium, meaning they won't last long with use.

-The IQ HealthPro Plus wasn't among the devices I tested, in part because I was looking at more affordable options.
-But IQ's $900 air cleaner is one of the few devices on the market to contain multiple kilograms of activated carbon, which will filter out odors and gaseous pollutants much more effectively than most consumer air cleaners under $1,000, according to specialists I talked to.
+The IQAir HealthPro Plus wasn't among the devices I tested, in part because I was looking at more affordable options.
+But IQAir's $900 air cleaner is one of the few devices on the market to contain multiple kilograms of activated carbon, which will filter out odors and gaseous pollutants much more effectively than most consumer air cleaners under $1,000, according to specialists I talked to.

-Two devices I tested featured ionic filters: the $184 Coway AP-1512HH I mentioned above and the $230 Sharp FPK50UW.
+Two devices I tested featured an ionic filter: the $249 Coway AP-1512HH I mentioned above and the $230 Sharp FPK50UW.
 Sharp's CADR rating is only 259 square feet, which is significantly lower than Coway's and not great for the price.

 25 face mask styles we love that you can buy or makeSee all photos